cositools/cosi-data-challenges/README.md

 <details>
   <summary>Galactic</summary>

 ## Galactic Data Challenges
 There is one Key Objective for Galactic science with COSI:
 1. Constrain geometries and emission processes in Galactic black holes <br />

 While the main science goals for COSI are not directly related to many Galactic sources, there is no doubt that COSI’s unique energy range will bring compelling new observations.
-We start exploring COSI’s Galactic science capabilities in DC3.

 The tools needed to complete the Galactic challenges are demonstrated in the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab), [Crab imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/Crab/ScAttBinning), [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map), and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) notebooks.
 The [511 spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/extended_source_fit)  notebook can be used to analyze the Galactic diffuse continuum extended source.

-### DC3 Goals:
+### DC4 Goals:
+- Constrain geometries and emission processes in Galactic black holes
-- Perform the image and spectral fit of the Crab
+- Perform phase resolved analysis of variable Galactic sources
-- Perform the image and spectral fit for GRS 1758-258
-- Test whether COSI would be able to distinguish between the two models of 1E1740.7-2942
-- Measure MeV gamma-ray flux during the Gamma-ray binary flare event from PSR B1259-63 and determine the duration of flare periods
-- Fit for the average Cyg X3 spectrum over the 3 months of observation and attempt to detect the spectral changes on shorter time scales
-- Check the detection sensitivity in the Cyg X1 soft state and hard state
-- Measure the polarization of Cyg X1 in the hard state
-- Measure the spectra and polarization of transient sources MAXI J1820+070 and J1348-063
+- Perform imaging and spectral analysis of Galactic point sources
-- Establish analysis methods for detecting periodic sources like LS 5039
-- Obtain an orbital light curve folded with the binary period for LS 5039
-- Detect the magnetar 1RXS J170849.0-400901, including its pulsation, polariztion, and spectrum
-- Characterize how the the Galactic diffuse continuum emission as a background component impacts the sensitivity for point sources in the Galactic plane
-- Image the Galactic diffuse continuum emission in the COSI energy band
-- Measure the spectrum of the Galactic diffuse continuum emission, extracting it from the rest of the background
+- Make measurement of Galactic diffuse continuum

-- _Stretch goal:_ Make a time cut for the Cyg X1 soft and hard states and combine the two simulations to create a spectral transition, and determine COSI’s ability to detect this transition.
+**⚠️ Pending:** Need to update info about included sources and models. <br />
 We have simulated 10 Galactic point sources: 3 steady-state sources (Crab, GRS 1758-258, 1E1740.7-2942) for spectral analysis, 3 transient/variable sources (PSR B1259-63 has a single flare, Cyg X3 has 6 state transitions,  and LS 5039 is periodic), and 4 sources with polarization (Cyg-X1, MAXI J1820+070, J1348-630, and 1RXS J170849.0-400901).
 Note that all of the polarized sources are variable as well.
 We also have a simulation of the Galactic diffuse emission, which can be included as an additional background component, or directly analysed as a source.
-Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.
+Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.

 **The challenges will use the following detector response files:** <br />
-- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
+- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse.h5 <br />
-- ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz <br />
+- ResponseContinuum.o3.pol.e200_10000.b4.p12.relx.s10396905069491.m420.filtered.binnedpolarization.11D.h5 <br />
 - extended_source_response_continuum_merged.h5.gz <br />

 Note: the second response file is used for polarization analysis and the extended source response should be used to analyze the Galactic diffuse continuum when imaging or performing the spectral fit.